daviddewhurst/daviddewhurst.github.io/glppl/generation/index.md

 ## Comparison

-It's instructive to consider two ways of solving the same inference problem that we defined above.
+It's instructive to consider three ways of solving the same inference problem that we defined above.
 We just walked through one of them -- define it in `glppl`, automatically translate that to C, and then use that C library.
 The other sensible way to solve this is just to use `lppl` to define your program, queryer, and inference algorithm.
-For good measure, let's also compare another leading alternative -- [pyro](https://pyro.ai), a universal probabilistic programming language embedded in python (and one of the inspirations for `lppl`!)
+For good measure, we'll also compare another leading alternative -- [pyro](https://pyro.ai), a universal probabilistic programming language embedded in python (and one of the inspirations for `lppl`!)
 Here are the approaches, back to back.